ngraziano/LMICPP-Arduino/README.md

 In ``main.cpp`` replace the content of ``do_send()`` with the data you want to send.

+## Main functional change from LMIC

+* Try to implement ADR a little more correctl:
+  * Handle Txpower
+  * ADR_ACK_LIMIT set to 64
+  * ADR_ACK_DELAY set to 32
+* Correct set of power for SX1276

 ## License

 Most source files in this repository are made available under the Eclipse Public License v1.0.